danielfdickinson/hugoMinimalTestTheme/README.md

 # hugoMinimalTestTheme
 A minimum test theme to generate the full site of unstyled pages for https://github.com/gohugoio/hugoBasicExample

+## Modern Hugo Only (as of 2021-03-17)

+This minimal theme is built using assumptions that require Hugo 0.81.0 or higher.

 ## Usage

 1. Clone a site, for example hugoBasicExample and switch to it